 The appointment of a specialist block property management company is the ideal solution to your property management needs, as the duties and responsibilities will sit with the management company, rather than you as an individual landlord.
 A management company is also a neutral third party, removing any potential communication issues between landlord and tenant.

-At Red Brick Management we provide a comprehensive block property management service, which includes property maintenance, the collection of service charge and ground rent payments and legal services if required.
+At Red Brick Management we provide a comprehensive block property management service in London and the surronding areas, which includes property maintenance, the collection of service charge and ground rent payments and legal services if required.